 Beaverdam Reservoir (BVR) is a small (39 ha), shallow (maximum depth < 13 m), dimictic reservoir owned and operated by the Western Virginia Water Authority (WVWA) and located in Vinton, VA.
 BVR has multiple inflow streams, but we have selected the major inflow in the western and the eastern arms for this study (Figure 1, above).
 BVR has an outflow pipe that flows to Falling Creek Reservoir (FCR), a smaller (), shallower (), dimictic reservoir, also owned and operated by WVWA.

-Field sampling, summer 2019
+Proposed Field sampling, summer 2019

-We intend to sample once per month from May to September to capture a gradient in seasonal conditions.
+We intend to sample the reservoir continuum once per month from May to September to capture a gradient in seasonal conditions.
 Additionally, we will add adaptive sampling events to capture a gradient of hydrologic flow conditions (n = ~8).

 Sites